Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this when the user needs a detailed cost breakdown for a specific carrier' and provides alternative for comparison across carriers.
-Also includes payment behavior.
+It provides explicit guidance: 'Use this when the user needs a detailed cost breakdown for a specific carrier' and names the alternative tool for comparing all carriers.
+Also explains when to use charge_type='storage' and its limitations.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.